marcosgvjunior/clustering-code-for-pixel-detectors/README.md

 - **clusteringmacro.C**: Macro file to run the clustering code.

 ### Directories
-- **input/**: Directory containing input data files, typically in `.tpx` format.
+- **input/**: Directory containing input data files, e.g. a `.tpx` file.
-- **output/**: Directory where the output files, such as ROOT files and text files, are saved.
+- **output/**: Directory where the output files, such as ROOT and text files, are saved.

 ## Usage

 ### Input
-The input data consists of pixel detector readings, typically provided in `.tpx` file format.
+The input data consists of pixel detector readings, e.g. a `.tpx` file.

 ### Output
 The output is a set of clustered pixel data, which can be further analyzed or visualized.
-The output format varies depending on the clustering function used, with options for ROOT files and text files.
+The output format varies depending on the selected clustering function, with options for ROOT and text files.

 ### Example
 To use the clustering code, follow these steps: